Agriculture Climate Finance Landscape

 • On the demand side, factors such as fragmented markets, small business sizes, limited investment readiness, and the lacking understanding of measuring climate impact and climate finance options, including how to access them, were the most prevalent barriers.

-USAID country missions are at the forefront of enabling the scale-up of climate finance at the national level.
-As a result, they need to consider the unique country contexts, by assessing the prevailing state of climate action and climate finance traction.
-Using important criteria as the assessment basis, country missions can establish the stage of climate finance traction within a country, from “early-stage” to “advancing”, and then develop a tailored roadmap of interventions to address the unique needs.
+While our recommendations identified important actions for USAID at the time of the engagement, they remain relevant and can be applied by other donors and development agencies operating in similar contexts.
 Our research showed that early-stage countries should prioritize development of climate-smart projects, relevant government policies, and regulations to enable climate change response and attract investments.
 On the other hand, advancing countries should focus on enhancing the use of suitable climate finance instruments (e.g., carbon credits and green bonds), strengthening market information systems, supporting fiscal reform to incentivize low-carbon investments, and strengthening developer capabilities to develop climate-friendly projects.

 Click here to read the full OCA & CPI - Climate Finance Innovation for Agriculture report